-As per the Materiality Policy, such creditors to whom, outstanding dues to any creditor of our Company having monetary value which exceed 10% of trade payables of the Company's for the last audited financial statements included in this Draft Prospectus, shall be considered as 'Material'.
+As per the Materiality Policy, outstanding dues to any creditor of our Company having monetary value which exceeds 10% of trade payables of the Company for the last audited financial statements included in this Prospectus, shall be considered as 'Material'.
 Based on the above, there are 2 material creditor(s) of our Company as on January 31, 2023.